TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ambassador.md

 <br />

 We list the contents of the table and boom!
-We have a base64 credential for the user developer:
+We have a `base64 credential` for the user `developer`:

 <br />